The European Knowledge Centre for Youth Policy (EKCYP) Correspondents

 Estonia

-Reelika Pirk is a chief expert at Estonian Youth Work Centre.
+Reelika Pirk is an analysist at the Ministry of Education and Research, Youth and Talent Policy Department.
 She is also a PhD candidate in sociology at Tallinn University.
 Her research interest is in youth studies, precisely youth and social-political participation.

 Finland